kxgames/glooey/README.rst

    # It's also common to style a widget with existing widgets or with new
    # widgets made just for that purpose.
 The button widget is a good example.
-   # You can give it a Label subclass (like MyLabel from above) to tell it how
+   # You can give it a Foreground subclass (like MyLabel from above) to tell it
-   # to style text, and Background subclasses to tell it how to style the
+   # how to style text, and Background subclasses to tell it how to style the
    # different mouse rollover states:

    class MyButton(glooey.Button):
-       Label = MyLabel
+       Foreground = MyLabel
        custom_alignment = 'fill'

        # More often you'd specify images for the different rollover states, but